hellopablo/esconfig/README.md

 the definitions in that to create indexes and their mappings.
 It is also capable of running a warmup script to populate these indexes if needed.

+## Installation

+Install manually by cloning and ensuring the `dist/esconfig.phar` binary is in your `$PATH`; or use [Homebrew](http://brew.sh):

+    brew tap hellopablo/utilities
+    brew install hellopablo/utilities/esconfig

 ## Commands

 ### `help`